Nosto/wiki-docs/getting-started/headless-frontend-implementation-methods.md

 API Reference: https://nosto.github.io/nosto-js/interfaces/client.Session.html

 ### Nosto Content via GraphQL
-The page tagging/event tracking can also be done via GraphQL.
+The event tracking can also be done via GraphQL.

 The concept is the same: [specify data about the session (cart and customer)](../apis/graphql-an-introduction/graphql-using-mutations/README.md). and [request product recommendations for a given page type](../apis/graphql-an-introduction/graphql-using-mutations/graphql-onsite-sessions/README.md).